Sigkaio636/JGU-HIM-summer-internship/README.md

 ### 📝🧮 ./Sfactor 📝🧮
 These are Jupyter notebooks containing the data analysis of the Boscos.f and Racam5.f outputs, for the final refits of the models and the S-factor contribution calculations.
 #### ./Sfactor/Racam_sca.ipynb
 The initial calculations of S-factor, first time using the Racam5.f code.
-The results are used for the [13/08/2025 meeting](<Meeting presentations/13-08 meet.pptx>)
+The results are used for the [13/08/2025 meeting](<Meeting presentations/13-08 meet.pptx>).
+The results are not are not definite, because later was performed a refit for central potential depth of p-waves.
+#### ./Sfactor/Complete-Sfactor.ipynb
+This is the more extensive and last analysis.
+It starts again from the beginning by evaluating the correspondence of Tokimoto's potentials, applying what it was learned earlier when attempting to adjust the binding energy.
+It focuses solely on fitting with  empirical radius and masses.

+Furthermore, as both Fortran codes are used, it has been necessary to ensure that both give the same results. (see [Complete HPC directory](##-complete-hpc-directory))

+The results are the final ones presented in the last presentation [25/08/2025 meeting](<Meeting presentations/Corrected 25-08 final meet.pptx>).

+## Complete HPC directory

 ## Pending tasks and future extensions